Noncontrast CT, CTA, Perfusion, and Imaging Workflow

 Perfusion and extended windows

-Nursing workflow in the scanner
+Nursing workflow in and around the scanner

 Test Your Knowledge